entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 The application includes two microservices (service paths: `/banking` and `/customer`) to support the data visible in the MFEs detailed above.
 Both microservices demonstrate the automated deployment and linking of a microservice to an Entando Application via the Entando Operator.

-The data for the microservices are created with Liquibase, and demonstrates the use of the Operator and Liquibase + Spring Boot to automatically provision data into an environment.
+The data for the microservices are created with Liquibase, demonstrating the use of the Operator and Liquibase + Spring Boot to automatically provision data into an environment.
 The demo data is available in the source code for the microservices on GitHub.

 ### Static Widgets